-The following operating systems are supported by the installer, have packages, and are tested for deploying Foreman:
+• The following operating system is supported for deploying Foreman:

 Procedure